Madrasa of Granada: The Post-Reconquista modifications

 After the completion of the Reconquista and the conversion to the Cabildo an adjacent house was annexed to enlarge the building.
 The octagonal Mudéjar Sala de Cabildos was constructed in this era; its 1513 decoration included an inscription alluding to the Christian conquest of the city.
 Eventually the pool was filled in and converted to other uses, although even after the modifications of 1554–1556, Francisco Henríquez de Jorquera describes a patio with a pool and a garden.
 The building was subject to major modifications, especially in the 1722–1729 at the height of the Baroque, so that what we have today is essentially an 18th-century building with elements of older buildings.
 The oratory or mihrab is original from the 14th century; the Sala de los Caballeros XXIV, a council room, is in Mudéjar style and features a magnificent artesonado ceiling.
 The external façade of the building, with rich carved decoration around its windows and entrance, is in the Churrigueresque style.

 Archeology

 The archeological excavations in 2006–2007 turned up various remains, including traces of older buildings on the site dating back as far as the 11th century.
 Two human burials were identified beneath what is now the oratory.
 They certainly date back at least to the 11th century, and possibly as far back as Roman times, though most likely they date from after the Umayyad conquest of Hispania.

+Conservation and access

+The building underwent a series of restorations starting at the end of the 20th century.
+Extensive archaeological excavations were carried out in 2006–2007.

+Now part of the University of Granada, the building was opened to the public in 2011.